 For example, you could search Restaurant 123-456-7890 to see that restaurant’s local citations from all across the web.

-If you don’t have a website, then you can create one through Google My Business.
-A Google My Business website is free and optimized for mobile devices.
+If you don’t have a website, then you can create one through Google Business Profile.
+A Google Business Profile website is free and optimized for mobile devices.

 Upload Photos Often to Attract Customers